Osterie/IDATA-2304-Project/workprocess/protocol.md

 5. **`BODY_SENSOR_SEPARATOR`** (`"¤"`)
     - Used to separate **sensor data** in the body of a message.
     - Example: `Temperature¤Humidity¤Soil Moisture`

-### Command types

-COMMON COMMANDS

-- ClientIdentificationTransmission: Represents a transmission for client identification.

-GREENHOUSE COMMANDS

-- GreenhouseCommand: Abstract class representing a command from GREENHOUSE.

-- ActuatorChangeCommand:
-- GetNodeCommand: Get info on specific NODE.
-- GetNodeIdCommand: Get id for specific NODE.
-- GetSensorDataCommand: Retrieve data from specific SENSOR.
-- TurnOffAllActuatorInNodeCommand: Command to turn off all ACTUATORS.
-- TurnOnAllActuatorInNodeCommand: Command to turn on all ACTUATORS.

----

 ## Errors and Handling
 ### **Examples of Errors**